textpattern/textpattern.github.io/brand/user-docs-guide.md

 Only worry about block element styling if any such block elements are defined in the sections below, or elsewhere noted (e.g. [**Alert message strings**](#alert-message-strings)).

-#### Custom block-element selectors

-The following content types have custom selectors to make the styling happen.

-Text examples:

-File tree structures:

 ### Defintion lists

 Definition lists are added using Kramdown syntax.